jimsmart/progszy/README.md

 ### Caching Strategy

-progszy *intentionally* makes **no** use of HTTP headers relating to cached content control that are normally utilised by browsers and other caching proxies.
+Progszy *intentionally* makes **no** use of HTTP headers relating to cached content control that are normally utilised by browsers and other caching proxies.

 The body content and appropriate headers for all `200 Ok` responses are hard-cached — unless the body matches a given filter (see `X-Cache-Reject`, below).